Break On Through (To the Other Side)

-"Break On Through (To the Other Side)" is a song written and recorded by the Doors.
+"Break On Through (To the Other Side)" is a song by the American rock band the Doors.
 It is the opening track of their debut album, The Doors (1967).
 Elektra Records issued the song as the group's first single, which reached number 126 in the United States.
 Despite the single's failure to impact the record sales charts, the song became a concert staple for the band.